tuandung1625/Hand-gesture-recognition/README.md

 - Resize input images into size 64x64.
 - Convert to grayscale.
 - Load in batches of 32 (each time, load 32 images).
-- Convert labels (A,B,C,....) into one-hot encode
+- Convert labels (A,B,C,....) into one-hot encode.

 ## Model
 My model using CNN to classify letter from image, which use 11 layers.